 This write-up is about the Creality 3D® LD-002H LCD Resin 3D Printer.
-I can’t find any reference to one of one of the originally promoted features in the manual – i.e. WiFi.
-So should I simply point you back to my 2020 sprawling entry on the Creality 3D® LD-002R LCD Resin 3D Printer ?
+Should I simply point you back to my 2020 sprawling entry on the Creality 3D® LD-002R LCD Resin 3D Printer ?
 Hell no, because the H model has lots of upgrades, but if you want more generic info on the Crealty LD-002x range, I strongly recommend you look at the original review first.
 Also up there is info about Chitubox slicer, Lychee slicer, about replacing FEP sheets and much more.

 So, below, I’m reporting on my newly acquired LD002H printer assuming you’ve already read or know a little about the subject.
 So, with the LD-002R model you would take an .STL file (your own or one of the many free files out there), convert it using the free Chitubox program to a file suitable for the LD-002R – put the file on a USB stick and plug that into the printer.
 The procedure is the same on the LD-002H but instead of LD-002R, selecting the template for the LD-002H in Chitubox.